IshanMehta04/NFT-MARKETPLACE/README.md

 ---

-## 🌍 Live Demo

-_Coming soon..._

----

-## 📸 Screenshots

-_Add UI screenshots here if available._

----

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is licensed under the MIT License.

 ---

-## 📌 To-Do / Future Improvements
+## 📌 Future Improvements

 - Smart contract deployment to mainnet
 - Wallet connection for Tezos
-- Better NFT search/filter options
+- NFT search and filter functionality
-- Add user profile pages
+- User profile and collection views